ToolJet/ToolJet/docs/docs/data-sources/elasticsearch.md

 ## Connection
 Please make sure the host/IP of the Elasticsearch cluster is accessible from your VPC if you have self-hosted ToolJet.
 If you are using ToolJet cloud, please **whitelist our IP**.

-To add a new Elasticsearch database, click on the `+` button on data sources panel at the left-bottom corner of the app editor.
-Select Elasticsearch from the modal that pops up.
+To establish a connection with the ElasticSearch data source, you can either click on the `+Add new data source` button located on the query panel or navigate to the **[Data Sources](/docs/data-sources/overview)** page through the ToolJet dashboard.

 ToolJet requires the following to connect to your Elasticsearch cluster:
 - **Host**